 My history, such as it is, in a nutshell: a handful of movie credits, an assortment of uncredited script doctoring; television shows, staff and showrunner (a few that were hits, many that didn’t last) a proud collection of pilots that didn’t sell, and just enough completely unproduced original film and t.v. work to push me, in the mid aughts, to finish Twentynine Palms, the novel I had intended to write when I stumbled out of Stanford with a degree in economics and more creative writing coursework, under the tutalege of Chuck Kinder, than was probably healthy.
 Well.
 Not exactly the novel I intended to write back then.
 That one is still in a box, unfinished.
 UCLA film school sent me to an alternate universe.
 Staffing on Matt Houston was my first paying job.
 Pacific Heights was my first produced film.
 My feature directorial debut was the largely unseen Where’s Marlowe?
 You can look the rest up on IMDB, or Google me.

 They’re fairly ancient credits, but I’m proud of them.
-I didn’t win any Oscars or Emmys and much of my work is not on the critical radar except in tepid footnotes or anecdotal passing reference in retrospectives on the many fine and famous directors with whom I’ve had the good fortune to work.
+Much of my work is not on the critical radar except in tepid footnotes or anecdotal passing reference in retrospectives on the many fine and famous directors with whom I’ve had the good fortune to work.
 For many years I taught a graduate seminar in screenwriting at UCLA.
 I got to be a writing fellow at the Sundance Institute.
 I’ve been a journalist, a copywriter, a cartoonist, a silk screener, a pretty good husband and dad, and the proud owner of five rescue dogs and a bunch of cats.

-You can find some of my short fiction at the webzine hotvalleywriters.com.
-I was recently showrunner (and co-showrunner with the talented Eric Overmyer) for Michael Connelly’s Amazon series Bosch.
+You can find some of my short fiction in the Starlite Pulp Review and at the webzine hotvalleywriters.com.
+My last TV was writing and showrunning Michael Connelly’s Amazon series Bosch.
 My last movie script was an adaptation of Backstabbing For Beginners for Danish filmmaker Per Fly.
-I continue to develop projects for film and for television.
-It’s been a good career, and a long career, that happily circled back to the prose fiction I’ve wanted to write when I started, and probably took me this long to learn how to do properly.
+I have two new as yet unpublished novels and I continue to develop projects for film and for television.
+It’s been a good career, and a long career, that has happily circled back to the prose fiction I’ve wanted to write when I started, because it took me this long to learn how to do properly.
 In my perfect world I would remain invisible, letting the work speak for itself.
 In this world, I thank you for your indulgence, and interest in my writing.
 Now go read.